L-X-T/micromata/labs/05_performance.md

     </details>

 2. Make sure it works using the network tab within Chrome's dev tools.
 If it works, the lazy bundles are loaded **after** the app has been initializes.
 If this is the case, the chunks show up quite late in the water fall diagram.

+### Bonus: Implementing a Custom Preloading Strategy **

+1. [Here](https://softwarearchitekt.at/post/2016/10/02/optimizing-performance-with-preloading-and-the-new-angular-router.aspx) you find some information about creating a custom preloading strategy.
+Have a look at it.

+2. Create a custom preloading strategy that only preloads modules that have been marked with the `data` attribute in the router configuration.

+3. Configure the system to make use of it and test it.

 ## Improving Data Binding Performance with OnPush